OUR FOCUS

 Director

-Dan is Captain of the City of Waterbury Police Department, and an active member in numerous community organizations.
+Dan is the Deputy Chief of Police for the City of Waterbury Police Department, and an active member in numerous community organizations.

 Bobpolito.png